FedCCRL: Federated Domain Generalization with Cross-Client Representation Learning: Conclusion

 \section{Conclusion}

-This paper introduces FedCCRL, a FDG framework that significantly enhances model's generalization ability while upholding privacy and incurring minimal computational and communication costs.
+This paper introduces FedCCRL, a lightweight FDG framework that significantly enhances model's generalization ability while upholding privacy and incurring minimal computational and communication costs.
 By employing a lightweight cross-client feature extension module, FedCCRL effectively mitigates the challenges posed by limited local data quantity and domain diversity.
-Furthermore, FedCCRL enables model to capture domain-invariant features with representation and prediction dual-stage alignment. {
+Moreover, FedCCRL further enables the model to capture domain-invariant features with representation and prediction dual-stage alignment.
+Experimental results on benchmark datasets—PACS, OfficeHome, and miniDomainNet—demonstrate that FedCCRL outperforms existing state-of-the-art approaches across both small- and large-scale client scenarios. {

 }

 \maketitlesupplementary